dtcenter/METplus-Training/docs/modules/METplus/use_case_brightness_temperature_distance_map.rst

 The variable that we have specified in our configuration file is called (*SBTA1613_topofatmosphere*) and the level is set to “(*,*)” which indicates the variable is in two dimensions.
-We scroll through our input file.
-We see that the variable name, (*SBTA1613_topofatmosphere(lat, long)*), is listed here and it's in two dimensions.
+If we scroll through our input file, we see that the variable name, (*SBTA1613_topofatmosphere(lat, lon)*), is listed here and it's in two dimensions.
 So our model variable is specified correctly.

 Next we will check the observed variable.
-I scroll up so that I can get the directory as we listed previously.
+I'll scroll up so that I can get the directory as we listed previously.

 .. code-block:: ini